 "...The object of these two articles, as I stated, was to eliminate the necessity of burdening the Constitution with long lists of Scheduled Castes and Scheduled Tribes.
-It is now proposed that the President, in consultation with the Governor or Ruler of a State should have the power to issue a notification general in the Gazette and tribes or specifying all the Castes groups thereof deemed to be Scheduled Tribes and Scheduled for Castes the purposes of the privileges which have been defined for them in the Constitution.
-The only limitation that has been imposed is this: that once a notification has been the President, which, issued by undoubtedly, he issuing will be in consultation with and on the advice of the Government of each State, thereafter, if any elimination was to be made from the List so notified or any addition was to be made, that must be made by Parliament and by the President.
-The object not is to any kind of political factors eliminate matter play in the of having the а disturbance in the Schedule so published by the President."
+It is now proposed that the President, in consultation with the Governor or Ruler of a State should have the power to issue a notification general in the Gazette and tribes or specifying all the Castes groups thereof deemed to be Scheduled Tribes and Scheduled for purposes of the privileges which have been defined for them in the Constitution.
+The only limitation that has been imposed is this: that once a notification has been the President, which, issued by undoubtedly, he issuing will be consultation with and on the advice of the Government of each State, thereafter, if any elimination was to be made from the List so notified or any addition was to be made, that must be made by Parliament and not by the President.
+The object is to eliminate any kind of political factors having a play in the matter of the disturbance in the Schedule so published by the President."